There's social injustice in every sphere of India; no key role for people from 90% population: Rahul | Education

 There's social injustice in every sphere of India; no key role for people from 90% population: Rahul

-Congress leader Rahul Gandhi on Tuesday alleged that social injustice prevailed in every institution in the country, and claimed that members belonging to backward, Dalit and other categories together forming 90 per cent population do not hold any key positions.Gandhi was addressing a meeting by sitting atop an open jeep in Shajapur in Madhya Pradesh during his Bharat Jodo Nyay Yatra that entered the state on Saturday.How much is the population of people from backward classes in this country
+Congress leader Rahul Gandhi on Tuesday alleged that social injustice prevailed in every institution in the country, and claimed that members from backward, Dalit, ST and minority communities together forming 90 per cent population do not hold any key positions.Gandhi was addressing a meeting in Shajapur city of Madhya Pradesh during his Bharat Jodo Nyay Yatra that entered the state on Saturday.How much is the population of people from backward classes in this country

 - Country: